April 7, 2026 · 9 min read

 But — and this is a big but — your experience will swing dramatically depending on which operator you book.
 A premium small-group tour is one of the best days of your trip.
 A mass-market 120-person cattle-boat is the kind of thing people write angry TripAdvisor reviews about.
 Here is exactly how to tell the difference.

 Red flag 1: boat capacity of 80+ people.
 The good operators run 16–40 passenger boats.
-The mass-market versions cram 100+ on a single catamaran and the buffet line alone will eat 45 minutes of your day.
+The mass-market versions cram 100+ on a single boat and the buffet line alone will eat 45 minutes of your day.

 Red flag 2: 'free' tours pushed by random people on the beach.
 These almost always include a forced 90-minute timeshare presentation at a resort on the way back.
 You will lose half the value of the day.